petermr/semanticClimate/Internship_discussion.md

 * review of proposal

-* flow HTML for Chapters.
+* Flow HTML for Chapters

-### Meeting
+### Meeting Discussion
 * Doing central program
 * Dict. most important to show to the world

 #### putting proposal to UNDP
 * Grants putting can be sensitive
-* wikimedia grants can be sensitive
+* Wikimedia grants can be sensitive

 #### We are looking forward for contact here for large organisation

 * AXEL:
-* how to get funding from wikimedia
+* How to get funding from wikimedia
 * we got funded by wikimedia thrice

 #### our Dict. are ontology
-- structured terminology, links
+- Structured terminology, links

 #### summerisation
 summerise chapter